 Private vs. Public School Safety

-In 2006, a joint report titled Indicators of School Crime and Safety, 2006 was compiled by the Bureau of Justice Statistics and the National Center for Education Statistics.
+In 2017, a joint report titled Indicators of School Crime and Safety was compiled by the National Center for Education Statistics.
 This report released some rather disturbing information comparing violence and related issues in public and private schools.

 |Student Experience||Public School||Private School|

 The results clearly show that private school students are generally less fearful about their daily safety.
-To understand why, we need to examine school safety policies in private schools.
+To understand why, examine school safety policies in private schools.

 General School Safety Policies in Private Schools